-Failure to use the correct stud on the correct side may cause loosening of the hub studs during operations, resulting in loss of a wheel.
+Failure to use the correct stud on the correct side may cause loosening of the hub studs during operation, resulting in loss of a wheel.

-- 13. Place the hub or wheel over the axle spindle being careful to align the hub bore with the axle.
+- I. Place the hub or wheel over the axle spindle being careful to align the hub bore with the axle.
 Do not damage the seal.
-Support the hub assembly until the outer bearing cone and spindle nut are installed, to avoid damaging the seal. - 14.
-Install the outer bearing cone and inner spindle nut, tightening the nut until it is snug against the outer bearing cone.
-Remove the hub support allowing the hub to rest on the bearings. - 15.
-Install and adjust bearings (See "Wheel Bearing Lubrication And Adjustment" on page 4-15.) - Install the hub cap with the proper gasket.
-Tighten the cap screws of the hub cap to 15 to 20 ft.-lbs. of torque. - 17.
-Remove the filler plug and fill the hub cavity to the recommended level with a gear type oil. - 18.
-For Outboard Mounted Brake Drum, place the drum over the hub and brake shoes being careful not to damage the threads on the studs (See Figure 4-9.)
-Make sure the drum seats flat against the hub flange and mates properly with the hub pilot.
-There should be no interference between the brake drum pilot chamber and the corner radius on the hub.
-If interference exist, the hub will not be able to function properly.
+Support the hub assembly until the outer bearing cone and spindle nut are installed, to avoid damaging the seal. - m.
+Install the outer bearing cone and inner spindle

+- nut, tightening the nut until it is snug against the outer bearing cone.
+Remove the hub support allowing the hub to rest on the bearings. - n.
+Install and adjust bearings "Wheel Bearing Lubrication and Adjustment" on page 4-22) - Install the hub cap with the proper gasket.
+Tighten the cap screws of the hub cap to 15 to 20 ft.-lbs. of torque. - p.
+Remove the filler plug and fill the hub cavity to the recommended level with a gear type oil.